racavi/express-rest-google-auth-server/README.md

 This is a Node.js® application, as such, you will need to have Node.js installed alongsige `npm` ( Node Package Manager) in your target host to be able to run this application.

+If you are not able to access a MongoDB instance, you can provision one to let the application connect to it whenever you have Docker installed in your machine.

 ## Getting started

 ### Install the dependencies